The New GA: Acquisition

 This set of reports helps you see what’s working and what needs work, when it comes to bringing visitors to your website.

-Here’s a reminder of the current Google Analytics Acquisition Overview report, showing a week of data from our lab site:
+Here’s a reminder of the Google Universal Analytics Acquisition Overview report, showing a week of data from our lab site:

 We can click through to see more details about the different traffic sources, including the web pages that sent referrals, details of social media, and more.

 This report shows that organic search brings most of our traffic.
-As a SEO experiment, the lab site is doing well.
+As an SEO experiment, the lab site is doing well.
 However, we could certainly get more out of social media and referrals.

 The new Acquisitions Overview

-This shows a brand-new website.
-We can see that most of the visitors have come directly, by typing in the URL.
-Two visits came from referrals, and we can click on “Traffic acquisition” to see which web sites sent those visits.
+This also shows our lab site.
+We can see that most of the visitors have come from Organic Search and that the 13 who have visited in the last half hour came mostly from the United States.
 We see the line graph, as in the classic view.

 Traffic Acquisition and User Acquisition

-If we scroll down, we can access the Traffic Acquisition and User Acquisition reports.
+If we look down on the left-hand side, we can access the Traffic Acquisition and User Acquisition reports.

 Traffic Acquisition shows us details of the sources of traffic, with line graphs and bar graphs.
 We can see engagement, conversions, and events for all the sources.
 We can easily compare, for example, the average engagement rate for Facebook visitors with the average engagement rate for visitors referred by Wikipedia.
 We can easily see which source of traffic sends us the people who shop or fill out a form.